Innovation Toolkit / Design Sprint Guide

 AI-Powered Prototyping

 AI tools like Claude can convert concepts described in natural language into functional prototypes in minutes.
-A hybrid approach works best: maintain the low-tech, focused character of the sprint's early days, then use AI for rapid prototyping on Day 4 — converting sketched solutions to interactive experiences faster than traditional development.
+The hybrid approach works best: maintain the low-tech, focused character of the sprint's early days, then use AI on Day 4 to convert sketched solutions into interactive experiences faster than traditional development allows.

 03

-The AI-powered Workshop Designer automates event setup — generating the content package, timelines, communication templates, and a dedicated event page in the Innovation Portal.
+As described in Innovation Mode 2.0, an AI-powered Workshop Designer can automate sprint setup — generating the content package, timelines, communication templates, and a dedicated event page in the Innovation Portal.
 It also assists in forming the "dream team" by recommending participants based on skills, innovation track record, and domain relevance.

 04

-When solutions target special devices or physical products, the company's Makerspace provides equipment — 3D printing, VR/AR headsets, IoT sensors — along with preset development environments and templates to accelerate prototyping beyond software alone.
+When solutions target hardware, IoT devices, or physical products, a Makerspace provides equipment — 3D printing, VR/AR, sensors — along with preset development environments to accelerate prototyping beyond software alone.

 05

 Design Sprints produce many ideas that are never fully evaluated due to time constraints.
-Instead of archiving non-selected ideas, the team feeds them directly into the Innovation Graph — making them discoverable by other teams, in different contexts, at any future time.
-No idea is ever lost or forgotten.
+Instead of archiving non-selected ideas, the team feeds them into the Innovation Graph — making them discoverable by other teams, in different contexts, at any future time.
+The same approach applies to brainstorming workshop outputs.

 06